-Yes, our staff will remain at a social distance on your arrival, wearing appropriate PPE to be able to review your card.
+Yes, our staff will remain at a social distance on your arrival and ask to review your card.

-Yes, it will be open, but we will be operating a one-way route and spaces allocated to ensure you can adhere to the social distancing rules.
+Yes, it will be open, but we will be operating a one-way route to ensure you can adhere to the social distancing rules.

 - Giving a warm welcome at a distance

 - Patrolling our site to monitor visitor activity

 - Operating a cashless system